Stephen C. Jett Autobiography

-Following K-7 in excellent Shaker Heights public schools, I spent 8-12 as a scholarship student at The University School, a private country-day institution, graduating in 1956.
-Summer jobs included maintenance work at a Solon, OH, factory, delivering files at my grandfather’s law firm, being a bank teller, and serving as a counselor at Culver Military Academy Woodcraft Camp (which I had attended; I was also involved in Boy Scouts).
+Following K–7 in excellent Shaker Heights public schools, I spent 8–12 as a scholarship student at The University School, a private country-day institution, graduating in 1956.
+Summer jobs included maintenance work at a Solon, OH, factory, delivering files at my grandfather’s law firm, being a bank teller, and serving as a counselor at Culver Military Academy Woodcraft Camp (which I had attended; I also became an Eagle Scout).

 My four collegiate years were passed on the handsome campus of Princeton University, where I majored in Geology (AB, 1960).
 That major—which reflected my fascination with natural landscape—involved extensive field work in New Jersey, Montana, and Wyoming.
 I then spent two years on fellowship studying geography at Baltimore’s Johns Hopkins University and a year of dissertation fieldwork in the U.S. Southwest.
 My dissertation earned me a JHU doctorate in 1964.
 The main influence there on my academic orientation was the cultural geographer George F. Carter, one-time student of Carl O. Sauer.
 Owing to Carter’s interests, to my experiences in the Navajo Country, and to a lack of talent in quantitative methods, my emphasis shifted significantly away from physical geography and toward cultural geography.
 My principal research interests came to be Navajo culture and history and pre-Columbian transoceanic interactions.

 In Davis, CA, I was involved in historical-landmarks efforts and in drafting a municipal general-plan noise element and ordinance.
-During the 1969s, I was also instrumental in the defeat of a federal proposal to erect two dams in the Grand Canyon.
+During the 1960s, I was also instrumental in the defeat of a federal proposal to erect two dams in the Grand Canyon.